mateuszdoktor/club-website/README.md

 ---

+## Live Demo

+You can see the live version of the app here: [Madridista on Vercel](https://madridista-puce.vercel.app).

 ##  About

 Madridista is a fullstack web application dedicated to Real Madrid supporters.
 It offers live match updates, detailed player and team statistics, and the latest football news.